Sapporo expected to drop out of 2026 Winter Olympic bid race

 However, Christophe Dubi, the executive director the Olympic Games, could not confirm Sapporo's withdrawal.

-Four cities are certainly in contention: Stockholm, Sweden; Calgary, Canada; a three-way Italian bid from Turin, Milan and Cortina d'Ampezzo; and Erzurum, Turkey.
+Four cities are certainly in contention: Stockholm, Sweden; Calgary; a three-way Italian bid from Turin, Milan and Cortina d'Ampezzo; and Erzurum, Turkey.

 Dubi said some — or all — will be invited at IOC meetings in October in Buenos Aires, Argentina, to go forward and submit official bids by February.
 The winner will be named in September 2019.